Numbers 28 – Sacrifices for Appointed Days and Feasts

 iii.
 “From other passages it would appear that the trumpets were used on the occasion of every new moon; and there must have been a longer and more elaborate service of festival music to distinguish the seventh.”
 (Watson)

 b.
-Two young bulls, one ram, and seven lambs: These significant offerings were accompanied with a grain offering and a drink offering.
+Two young bulls, one ram, and seven lambs: These significant offerings were accompanied by a grain offering and a drink offering.
 This was a significant ceremony marking the start of each month.
 In addition, there was one kid of the goats sacrificed as a sin offering.

 i.
 The one kid of the goats was to be offered to the LORD, “not unto the moon, to which the Gentiles offered it.”
 (Poole)